Firstyear/prd-blog/blog_source/2018/04/18/making_samba_4_the_default_ldap_server.rst

 Some future goals to improve this include:

-* CLI tools to manage sshPublicKeys and userCertificates easily
 * Ship samba 4 with schema templates that can be used
 * Schema querying (what objectclass takes this attribute?)
 * Group editing (same as samba-tool user edit)